PayZoll-Orgs/PayZoll_BASE/README.md

   Real-time money flows for freelancers, DAOs, and distributed teams—no more batch cycles or waiting periods, just continuous value transfer whenever and wherever it’s needed.

 - **Secure P2P Transfers**
   Trust-minimized, recoverable person-to-person transfers with built-in dispute resolution and recovery options, making peer payments reliable and user-friendly.
+Address books and friends features to split any bills among people.
+Pay for your invoices, subscriptions, bills, purchases.

 - **Fiat On/Off-Ramps**
   Seamless integration with banking rails and fiat bridges—move money in and out of crypto with a single click, backed by institutional liquidity and compliance.